-Sinusitis research in the last decade has found that not only do sinusitis sufferers lack L. sakei, they have too much of some other bacteria, and they also don't have the bacteria diversity in their sinuses that healthy people without sinusitis have.
-In other words, the sinus microbiome (microbial community) is out of whack (dysbiosis) in chronic sinusitis - with a depletion of some bacterial species, and an increase in "abundance" of other species.
+Research in the last decade has found that not only do sinusitis sufferers lack L. sakei, they have too much of some other bacteria, and they don't have the bacteria diversity in their sinuses that healthy people without sinusitis have.
+There is a depletion of some bacterial species, and an increase in "abundance" of other species.

 Luckily Lactobacillus sakei is found in some foods (such as some brands of live fermented kimchi), some sausage starter cultures (such as B-2), and recently in some probiotic supplements (e.g. Lanto Sinus).
 One reason it is used in sausage starter cultures is because L. sakei dominates over and inhibits growth of pathogenic bacteria, including Staphylococcus aureus.

-BACKGROUND STORY: Six years ago there were no probiotics containing L. sakei.
+BACKGROUND STORY: Seven years ago there were no probiotics containing L. sakei.
 None.
 So instead members of my family experimented using a very easy kimchi sinusitis treatment (basically dabbing and smearing kimchi at certain stages of fermentation into the nostrils like a very messy eater) and found that it cured chronic sinusitis of many years within several weeks.
 Obviously it contained L. sakei.
 It felt miraculous, especially because it was so easy to do.
-(See Sinusitis Treatment Story page for our background story).

-After 6 years we still feel great!
-Generally all 4 of us only need to treat again with a product containing Lactobacillus sakei (we've been using refrigerated Lanto Sinus) after a virus which goes into sinusitis, or if for some other reason we feel like we're sliding into sinusitis.
-The last few years we've needed to do this far less (and more minimally) than the first year because every year we have improved – fewer colds and viruses, and an improved sinus microbiome.
+After 7 years we still feel great!
 Because we no longer have chronic sinusitis and can easily treat sinusitis if it occurs with L. sakei, we have NOT taken antibiotics or any other bacteria killing spray or product (such as xylitol) for over 6 years.
 We do not use cortisone or antihistamine nasal sprays either.

 WHEN A TREATMENT WORKS: Many of you have contacted me to report your own progress with various sinusitis treatments.
-Thank you!
 People used terms such as "miraculous", "transformative", and "fabulous" when they had positive results with a product containing L. sakei.
-I’ve also heard from a few people of some other beneficial bacteria species that may treat sinusitis.
-When a treatment works, then all sinusitis symptoms go away, including post nasal drip, sinus headaches, "clogged ears", bad breath, and sinusitis-related coughs.
-Even tonsil stones!
-(Please note that trying such products to treat sinusitis is self-experimentation - effects can be positive or negative.
-One should always be very cautious.)

-(Not all kimchi brands or types of kimchi within brands contain L. sakei - finding one that has it is due to self-experimentation.
-The kimchi must be live, and not pasteurized.
-We found that kimchi may contain L. sakei from about day 14 (or earlier) to about 2 to 2 1/2 months (from the day it's made).
 When the kimchi contained L. sakei we felt the same or started feeling better within one or 2 days.
-If we felt more mucusy or phlegmy over the next 2 days, or the acute sinusitis kept getting worse, than it did not contain L. sakei.)
-Some researchers feel that it's the garlic in kimchi that encourages L. sakei growth.
+If we felt more mucusy over the next 2 days, or the acute sinusitis kept getting worse, than it did not contain L. sakei.
+Researchers feel that it's the garlic in kimchi that encourages L. sakei growth.

-SAUERKRAUT - Sauerkraut has worked for some people if it is a sauerkraut made with garlic.
-Some researchers feel that it's the garlic in kimchi that encourages L. sakei growth, and sauerkraut typically doesn't contain garlic.]
+SAUERKRAUT - Sauerkraut has worked for some people if it is a sauerkraut made with garlic, such as some varieties of Cleveland Kraut.
+Researchers feel that it's the garlic in kimchi that encourages L. sakei growth, and traditional sauerkraut typically doesn't contain garlic.

 REFRIGERATED LACTOBACILLUS SAKEI PRODUCTS – A high-quality refrigerated L. sakei product specifically meant for the sinuses and treatment of sinusitis is sold by Lanto Health.
 The kimchi derived Lactobacillus sakei product called Lanto Sinus is meant to be used when needed.
-Lanto Sinus is sold as a dietary supplement, holds up well in the refrigerator, is effective, reliable, and easy to use.
+Lanto Sinus holds up well in the refrigerator, is effective, reliable, and easy to use.
 This product ships well because it holds up for a while (days) without refrigeration.